-Ensure the instructor/guide will review site specific emergency techniques for the type of craft used.
+Ensure the instructor/expert will review site-specific emergency techniques for the type of craft used.
 For example, whitewater kayakers are instructed in how to float through rapids, how to breathe while swimming in rapids, and how to swim to shore.

-Ensure the lead instructor/guide has firsthand knowledge of the hazards and conditions of the location and type of boat being used.
-You'll want to Verify that at least one adult instructor/guide is certified by the American Canoe Association, or other sponsoring organization approved by your council.
+Ensure the lead instructor/expert has firsthand knowledge of the hazards and conditions of the location and type of boat being used.
+You'll want to verify that at least one adult instructor/guide is certified by the American Canoe Association, or other sponsoring organization approved by your council.
 Certifications must be appropriate for the activity.

 Verify lifeguard qualifications and experience.
-Ensure lifeguards have current certification in American Red Cross (ARC) Lifeguarding with Waterfront Module, or its equivalent.
+If using a lifeguard as your expert, ensure they have current certification in American Red Cross (ARC) Lifeguarding with Waterfront Module, or its equivalent, suitable for the body of water used.
+Lifeguards are used as experts for flat water, near shore kayaking only.

 Arrange for watchers/helpers.
 An adult watcher or skilled helper is required for certain size groups.
-See Paddling and Rowing Sports-Master Progression Chart.
+See qualified assistants in table, above.
 This person should have basic kayaking skills.
 They support the group by reinforcing instructions.
 They also watch for possible emergencies and help the instructor with rescues if needed.
-Basic water rescue, Girl Scouts small craft safety training certification or similar training is the preferred preparation.
-Consult the instructor for specific watcher/helper qualifications.
+Refer to the bottom of the Master Progression Chart and consult the instructor for specific watcher/helper qualifications.